 You have more access to senior management and make it clear that you advocate for your team’s success.

-Communication is Key:
+Communication is key:

 Meet with each team member one-on-one at least once a week.
 Use this time to discuss deadlines, progress on projects and goals, challenges, and any successes they want to share.
 In order to set your team up for success, you need to communicate regularly and make it evident that you listen, provide advice, and care.

-Give Feedback:
+Give feedback:

 Regularly give both positive and negative feedback.
 Recognize and praise people’s accomplishments.
 It makes people feel good to know that you recognize and appreciate hard work, progress, and achievements.

 And say something when you notice it—not months later.
-If you wait until something snowballs into a bigger deal, it isn’t fair to your employee because they could have had months to improve and fix it had they only known there was a problem.
+If you wait until something snowballs into a bigger deal, it isn’t fair to your employees because they could have had months to improve and fix it had they only known there was a problem.

-Learn to Delegate:
+Learn to delegate:

 It’s crucial to delegate.
 If you hold on to too much of the work and micromanage people, you’ll end up making the project take far longer and you might even frustrate your team members.
 Plus, micromanaging them subtly implies that you don’t trust their quality of work.